kristiinara/GraphifySwift/README.md

+Currently we are developing a new (and improved) version of this tool: https://github.com/kristiinara/GraphifyEvolution The new version is additionally capable of analysing the evolution of a project and currently has preliminary support for swift, java and c++.

 # GraphifySwiftCMD

 GraphifySwiftCMD is a command line tool that makes it possible to analyse a lot of iOS applications at once.